Cougars had solid season, but they must start and finish stronger

 At their peak, the Cougars reeled off a school-record seven straight Pac-12 Conference wins en route to an eight-game winning streak that included a solid victory over then-15th-ranked Stanford.

 But Stanford also turned out to be the only Power Five team WSU beat that finished with a winning record.
-The other six Pac-12 opponents WSU defeated finished a combined 34-50 record.
+The other six Pac-12 opponents WSU defeated finished with a combined 34-50 record.

 The Cougars’ two Pac-12 losses at the end of the season came against the league’s division champions – No. 10 Colorado (10-3, with a bowl game still to go) and No. 4 UW (12-1, and prepping for its national semifinal game against Alabama.)